umikaltumaibrahim/pastoralmobilityabm/README.md

 # pastoralmobilityabm
-The scripts used for calibration, validation and uncertainty analysis for an agent-based model of nomadic pastoral mobility.
+The python scripts used for calibration, validation and uncertainty analysis for an agent-based model of nomadic pastoral mobility.